Assessing Distribution Network Flexibility via Reliability-based P-Q Area Segmentation: Introduction

-The flexibility areas produced with the approaches discussed above rely on aggregation of the independent P-Q ranges of each flexible unit, which are generally assumed to be fully available for flexibility services provision.
-This might not be reasonable in practical applications, as the \textit{firmness} of each DER to deliver the full requested P-Q output is uncertain.
+In existing approaches for P-Q flexibility areas estimation, it is generally assumed that FUs are fully available for flexibility services provision.
+This might not be reasonable in practical applications, as the reliability of each FU to deliver the full requested P-Q output is uncertain.
 For example, some units may not be available for flexibility services provision or may fail to provide estimated flexible power support.
-This problem is recognized in the existing literature.
-However, few attempts have been made to characterize the structure of ADN flexibility and incorporate the contributions and uncertainties associated with flexible units activation.
-To capture the uncertainties related to DERs, \textit{Stankovi{\'{c}} and S{\"{o}}der} \cite{Stankovic2020} proposed probabilistic reactive power capability charts that represent reactive power support limits of distribution systems as families of random variables with their associated probabilistic density functions.
-Thus, this approach is able to identify different levels of flexibility with associated uncertainties.
-However, such levels conceal the structure of ADN flexibility and the contributions of each flexible unit.
-Other studies, such as \cite{Kalantar-Neyestanaki2020,Tan2020}, propose characterizing the reserve provision capability area of ADN by solving a set of scenario-based robust optimization problems.
+However, few attempts have been made to characterise the structure of ADN flexibility and incorporate the contributions and uncertainties associated with FUs activation.
+To capture the uncertainties of ADN flexibility, study \cite{Stankovic2020} proposed probabilistic reactive power capability charts that represent reactive power support limits of distribution systems as families of random variables with their associated probabilistic density functions.
+This approach identifies different levels of flexibility with associated uncertainties, but the structure of ADN flexibility and the contributions of each FU are concealed.
+ADN flexibility can also be modelled by solving a set of scenario-based robust optimisation problems \cite{Kalantar-Neyestanaki2020,Tan2020}.
 However, such approaches require large data sets of scenarios to incorporate uncertainties.

-The lack of the explicit components of ADN flexibility areas limits the capability to request services with desired levels of firmness (e.g., TSO might request the maximum flexible power output that can be provided with a 95\% confidence level).
-Understanding the contribution of each unit to the flexibility areas is also relevant when delivering services that require specific metrics, such as dynamic (ramp) flexibility, duration, cost, etc. \cite{Riaz2021}.
-Furthermore, it is crucial to perform disaggregation of ADN flexibility to obtain dispatching commands for flexible units during real-time operation \cite{Yi2021}.
+The lack of the explicit components of ADN flexibility areas limits the capability to request services with desired levels of reliability (e.g., TSO might request the maximum flexible power output that can be provided with a 95\% confidence level).
+Understanding the contribution of each FU to the flexibility areas is also relevant when delivering services that require specific metrics, such as dynamic (ramp) flexibility, duration, cost, etc. \cite{Riaz2021}.
+Furthermore, it is crucial to perform disaggregation of ADN flexibility to obtain dispatching commands for FUs during real-time operation \cite{Yi2021}.